 The Surgical Technology degree is designed to provide students with the knowledge and skills necessary for careers working in an operating room.
 The surgical technologist prepares the surgical environment and functions as a team member during surgical procedures.
 After many hours of simulated experiences in a well-equipped lab, students will obtain clinical experience at Mayo Clinic Hospitals in Rochester, Minnesota and other hospitals in Southeastern Minnesota.
 Visit us at http://www.rctc.edu/program/st/.

-The Surgical Technology program consists of 18 general education credits including English, biology, chemistry, and psychology.
+The Surgical Technology program consists of 18 general education credits including English, biology, chemistry, medical terminology and psychology.

 RCTC offers a 60 credit Associate in Applied Science Surgical Technology degree.

 First-year coursework can be taken any semester.
 Second year or program-specific coursework begins fall semester only.

 Surgical Technologists are primarily employed in operating rooms.
 Other opportunities for employment include ambulatory surgery, outpatient surgery center, private physicians’ offices and central supply.
 According to the Bureau of Labor Statistics, employment for surgical technologists is expected to grow by 12% through 2026.

 Rochester Community and Technical College is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.